Sun World International sells farming property, shifts focus to fruit breeding, licensing

 This move triggers a redeployment of resources to Sun World Innovations, the company’s technology, breeding and licensing business.

-Sun World International LLC, Bakersfield, Calif., announced the sale of its farming property to Vanguard International, Bellevue, Wash., which was re-named Famous Vineyards.
+Sun World International LLC, Bakersfield, Calif., announced the sale of its farming property.

 This move triggers a redeployment of resources to Sun World Innovations, the company’s technology, breeding and licensing business.
 Sun World is owned by Renewable Resources Group LLC (RRG), Los Angeles.